-There’s genuinely no better way to explore the UK than on a road trip across the UK.
+There’s genuinely no better way to explore the UK than on a road trip.

 How To Get Around?

-A road trip pretty much implies every thing the name says, travelling by road i.e. by car.
-The UK has one of the best transport options available in the world so you would be forgiven for skipping the stereotypical road trip model and creating a hybridized version instead.
+A road trip pretty much implies everything the name says, travelling by road, i.e. by car.
+The UK has one of the best transport options available in the world, so you would be forgiven for skipping the stereotypical road trip model and creating a hybridised version instead.

-There are some journeys that might just be faster and more convenient if you combine the car option with a train, bus or flight.
+Some journeys might just be faster and more convenient if you combine the car option with a train, bus or flight.
 Case in point, travelling within London – there’s just no point driving around London.
-Instead, park your car and use the tube instead.
+Instead, park your car and take the tube.

-You’ll find that this can apply for other transport options as well so its worth looking at other options if you find a specific car journey starts to seem like a bit too much effort.
+You’ll find that this can also apply to other transportation options, so it’s worth exploring alternatives if a specific car journey starts to seem like too much effort.

-It is worth noting though that before you start your trip, you should book accommodation for the start and end of your road trip as well as the midway point.
-You book the start and end because you know what these are in advance and you book the midway point(s) in advance because this helps keep you on track.
+It is worth noting, though, that before you start your trip, you should book accommodation for the start and end of your road trip as well as the midway point.
+You book the beginning and end because you know what these are in advance, and you book the midway point(s) in advance because this helps keep you on track.

 Where To Start And Where To End?

-First off, you’ll save yourself quite a considerable amount of money if you book the same start and end destinations.
-You’ll save money on return tickets (as it tends to be cheaper when booked from the same destination) and on car pick-up and drop-off fees which can double your costs if the pick-up and drop-off locations are different.
+First off, you’ll save yourself a pretty considerable amount of money if you book the same start and end destinations.
+You’ll save money on return tickets (as it tends to be cheaper when booked from the same destination) and on car pick-up and drop-off fees, which can double your costs if the pick-up and drop-off locations are different.

 What Stops Should I Make?

-This one’s the trickier one and one that’s entirely driven by self-interest.
+This one is the trickier one and one that is entirely driven by self-interest.
 There genuinely are no right or wrong answers here.

-Our road trip was all about seeing old historic parts of the UK so our focus was trying to cram in as many cities, towns and villages with beautiful historic sights as possible in a 4 day period.
-There were so many potential stops we could have made on our route (you won’t be able to see them all) so our advice would don’t try to see everything – you’ll just drive yourself nuts if you attempt to.
+Our road trip was all about exploring historic parts of the UK, so our focus was on cramming in as many cities, towns, and villages with beautiful landmark sights as possible in 4 days.
+There were so many potential stops we could have made on our route (you won’t be able to see them all), so our advice is not to try to see everything – you’ll drive yourself nuts if you attempt to.

-Instead of trying to cram it all in, I decided to focus on key areas I’d wanted to see (we’ve got a few places in this link here to get you started on potential UK road trip stops).
-The places we couldn’t visit are just another excuse for another road trip in the future.
+Instead of trying to cram it all in, I decided to focus on key areas I had wanted to see (we have a few places listed in this link to get you started on potential UK road trip stops).
+The places we couldn’t visit are just another excuse for a future road trip.

 The best strategy to have is to have two layers of planning:

 1.)
 The 1st ‘layer’ is to define a general route along with the major stops where you plan on spending the night before you start your road trip.
 This way, you have a goal as to where you should head to every day.
-We decided to do London -> Bath -> Oxford -> Cambridge ->London over 4 days.
+We decided to travel from London to Bath, then to Oxford, and finally to Cambridge, all within 4 days.

 2.)
 The 2nd ‘layer’ is to decide on stops you want to make in between the ones above, a day or two before.
-This flexibility is important as you don’t want to pigeon-hole yourself and create a plan that you can’t keep up with.
-The plan is there to help you and you don’t want to find yourself a slave to your plan.
+This flexibility is crucial as you don’t want to pigeon-hole yourself and create a plan that you can’t keep up with.
+The plan is there to help you, and you don’t want to find yourself a slave to your plan.

 What To Take With You?

-In truth, asides your clothes, medication and electronic devices – there’s not really much you ‘need’ to take with you.
-Everything else is just a ‘want’ really… The UK has so many options when it comes to the stuff you can buy on the road so my best advice is to pack as light as possible and get the non-essential stuff as you go along (e.g. toiletries).
-Even things like drinks and food are easy to find as you drive across the country so you don’t have to stress too much about other road trip essentials like this.
+In truth, aside from your clothes, medication and electronic devices, there’s not much you need to take with you.
+Everything else is just a ‘want’ really… The UK has numerous options when it comes to the items you can purchase on the road, so my best advice is to pack as lightly as possible and acquire the non-essential items as you go along (e.g., toiletries).
+Even things like drinks and food are easy to find as you drive across the country, so you don’t have to stress too much about other road trip essentials like this.

 What Other Costs Should You Look Out For?